matteorinalduzzi/TTM/README.md

 From a qualitative point of view it can be appreciated that the few shot fine-tuning evaluation brings to better results than the zero shot evaluation.

 We acknowledge that further refinement might be necessary.
 This includes exploring additional factors that could influence tide levels and potentially investigating more advanced TSFM architectures for enhanced accuracy.
 We are open to suggestions from domain experts in tide prediction and water management in Venice.
-Sharing the code (via Jupyter Notebook) fosters transparency and encourages collaboration for future improvements.
+We're sharing the code (via Jupyter Notebook) hoping this could help foster transparency and encourage collaboration for future improvements.

 ## Discussion and Future Work